The SETI Institute’s Artist in Residence Program Charter

-The Mission of The SETI Institute is to explore, understand and explain the origin, nature and prevalence of life in the universe.
-The Artist in Residence program facilitates cross-disciplinary artistic expression in order to further research these same goals.
+The mission of The SETI Institute is to explore, understand and explain the origin, nature and prevalence of life in the universe.
+The Artist in Residence Program facilitates cross-disciplinary artistic expression in order to further research these same goals - fostering an exchange of ideas between artists and scientists such that these disciplines may influence each other through personal interaction and the shared adoption of new technologies.
 We encourage contemporary artistic processes that allow us all to experience life on this planet and beyond in new ways.

 Senior Astronomer Seth Shostak offers this: SETI Institute’s research is motivated by our primal interest in other life and other beings.
 It's a very human endeavor.
 And so is art, after all it's one of the things that distinguishes us from every other life form on this planet.
 Art is the one thing that's unique about our world.
 The one thing that ET doesn't already have.
 Well, she may have art, but not our kind of art!
 There's a natural synchrony here.

-The SETI Institute is located in the heart of the Silicon Valley and has the unique advantage of strong relationships with NASA Ames Research Center, Jet Propulsion Laboratory, the University of Southern California, the National Science Foundation, the Department of Energy, Google, TED, The California Academy of Sciences, The Computer History Museum and the greater scientific community including numerous institutions around the world.
+The SETI Institute is located in the heart of Silicon Valley.
+We have strong relationships with NASA Ames Research Center, Jet Propulsion Laboratory, the University of Southern California, the National Science Foundation, ZERO1, the Department of Energy, Google, TED, The California Academy of Sciences, The Computer History Museum and the greater scientific community including numerous institutions around the world.